This week @ Walmer

 Communion is a symbolic reenactment of the last supper Jesus shared with his disciples.
 The bread (gluten-free) and juice symbolize his death, point to his resurrection, and remind us that through his death he defeated the power of sin and death over us.
 Everyone is free to choose for themselves whether to participate or not.

-Sunday, January 11th, 2026
+Sunday, February 22, 2026

 Questions for Reflection (Adults)